 This extraordinary green channel will be entirely open to the public and a focal point for shopping, sports, leisure and recreation, outdoor events and all forms of community life.
 Its edges will be lined with homes, shops, cafes, leisure venues and other attractions to draw people in and activate the space.

 It will offer a new pedestrian and cycle route through the centre of the district – a green and pleasant alternative to the main road.
 At four key points along the way it will connect to the Thames River Path, giving people the opportunity to switch between the linear park and water’s edge as they make their way through the district on foot or by bike.

-The linear park will be delivered in stages as a series of neighbouring brownfield investment sites are redeveloped – each one forming a new link in the green corridor.
+The Nine Elms Park will be delivered in stages as a series of neighbouring brownfield investment sites are redeveloped – each one forming a new link in the green corridor.
 Its conception and design has been a collaborative process between neighbouring landowners and their consultant teams, the area’s two local authorities and the GLA.
 This innovative, partnership approach to spatial planning will provide an exceptional new amenity for the new Nine Elms on the South Bank.

 The Nine Elms Vauxhall Partnership is now exploring management arrangements for the area’s new public spaces which would see them play host to a range of exciting outdoor events and attractions.

 A new stretch of the Thames River Path will run the full length of the regeneration area, extending the cultural offer of the world famous South Bank through Vauxhall and all the way to Battersea Park.

 Like the linear park, the new river walk will be a focus for cultural and leisure activity, flanked by stunning architecture including the new US Embassy and a revived Battersea Power Station.
 There will also be a huge range of riverside shops, cafes, restaurants, cultural attractions and event space.
 It will converge with other public spaces along the route – opening out into parks, squares and gardens where people can come to enjoy the riverside setting.